Mitali-Juvekar/AWS-AppSync-Project/README.md

 Built a GraphQL API with AWS Amplify, reducing data retrieval time by 35\%.

-Implemented frontend with Angular and TypeScript, enhancing performance by 27\%.
+Implemented frontend with Angular and TypeScript.

 Optimized integration with AWS services, achieving 99.9\% uptime.